 Today, some people are required to get a note from their doctor if they take time off work for sickness.
-Their employer will not take their word for it, but if they tell their doctor they are sick and their doctor writes them a note saying 'so and so saw me on such a such a date and told me they felt sick' the employer will accept this as confirmation of illness.
-Or perhaps a person knows their home is unhealthy because it is too cold and humid but even though they mention this to their property manager / landlord the response is to move out since there is no shortage of replacement tenants so if you don't want to live there - move out.
+Their employer will not take their word for it (which is disempowering), but if they tell their doctor they are sick and their doctor writes them a note saying 'so and so saw me on such a such a date and told me they felt sick' the employer will accept this as confirmation of illness (which might be empowering of their interests).
+Or perhaps a person knows their home is unhealthy because it is too cold and humid but even though they mention this to their property manager / landlord the response is to be dismissive of the concern and inform tenants that since there is no shortage of people seeking accommodation they should move out.
+This is disempowering.
 Governments may be less likely to respond to citizens complaints than to medical doctors complaints when medical doctors can make a case that (for example) children's respiratory problems are likely exacerbated by living in unhealthy homes.
 Medical support for what is perceived to primarily be a medical problem might be more likely to result in government officials choosing to improve New Zealand building legislation / tenancy laws so there is incentive for landlords to improve them such that they are more in line with those found in developed nations.
+This might be empowering of their interests, but perhaps not for the right reasons.

 Medical paternalism might be a good thing for people who are diagnosed with a medical condition.
 Medical doctors may be able to help people make a case and to provide the weight of Medicine and Medical institution and expertise to the situation.
 On the other hand medical paternalism might not be a good thing for people who are diagnosed with a medical condition when it results in taking power away from the individual.
 For example, individuals who are diagnosed with certain conditions like schizophrenia, borderline personality disorder, substance abuse, are often thought to be given a life sentence which effectively prohibits people from recovering or for ever being accepted as having recovered by society.
-A psychiatric (medical) diagnosis of one of these conditions might be as effective (or even more effective) in preventing a person going on to professional career than if they had been not only charged but actually convicted with criminal activity involving serious misuse of power (e.g., sexual offending or violence against children).
+A psychiatric (medical) diagnosis of one of these conditions might be as effective (or even more effective) in preventing a person going on to a professional career than if they had been not only charged but actually convicted with criminal activity involving serious misuse of power (e.g., sexual offending or violence against children).